marim18/module_basics_redux_I-Maria/README.md

 # Basics Redux

 In this assignment your goal is always to get the car to the final flag.
-You have three functions (Lego blocks) to achieve this:
+You have four functions (Lego blocks) to achieve this:

 - **Move** : Moves the car 1 space in the direction it is heading.
 - **Turn** : Turns the car 90 deg clockwise.
 - **Peek** : Returns true if the next cell is open, otherwise false.
+- **AtGoal:** : Retruns true if the current cell is the goal cell.

 Of course, you also have the option to use the other blocks that you create based on our syllabus to achieve your goal (variables, conditionals, arrays, loops and functions)